Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 7. the interview signal was weak in a specific area
 8. another candidate was stronger on a concrete requirement

-Those are different problems.
-They require different responses.
+Those problems require different responses.

 If a candidate lacks Kubernetes operations experience, they can learn from that.
 If the company paused the role, rewriting the resume is wasted effort.
 If the issue was compensation, the candidate should not reinterpret the rejection as a skill failure.
 If the resume never made it past a search filter, the problem may be presentation rather than ability.

-Generic rejection messages collapse all of that into nothing.
+Generic rejection messages collapse all of those possibilities into nothing.

 ## Why Companies Do It

 There are understandable reasons companies avoid feedback.

-Feedback takes time.
-It can create legal risk.
-It can invite argument.
-Recruiters may not have useful notes from the hiring team.
-Hiring managers may not want to write anything specific.
-Applicant volume can be overwhelming.

-But those explanations do not make the candidate experience good.

-They reveal the actual system design: the employer has internal logs, but the candidate only gets a sanitized error page.
+Feedback takes time, can create legal risk, and may invite argument.
+Recruiters may lack useful notes from the hiring team, hiring managers may avoid writing anything specific, and applicant volume can be overwhelming.
+Those explanations reveal the actual system design without making the candidate experience any better: the employer has internal logs, but the candidate only gets a sanitized error page.

 That design might be convenient for the company, but it pushes all uncertainty onto the applicant.

 ## The Cost To Candidates

 When candidates receive no signal, they have to guess.

-They may rewrite the wrong parts of their resume.
-They may overcorrect in interviews.
-They may apply to roles they were never realistically being considered for.
-They may assume a skills gap where the real issue was timing, budget, an internal candidate, or a frozen requisition.
+They may rewrite the wrong parts of their resume, overcorrect in interviews, apply to roles for which they were never realistically being considered, or assume a skills gap where the real issue was timing, budget, an internal candidate, or a frozen requisition.

-Silence also makes the process emotionally corrosive.
+The silence also makes the process emotionally corrosive.

 It is hard to maintain a healthy sense of reality when the labor market keeps returning null responses.
 After enough silent failures, even strong candidates start treating every application as evidence against themselves.